vmaiol/aidl-final-project/README.md

 Github has been used as the main code repository point.
 The structure and how it has been used have been previously described in point 1.

 ### Miniconda
 Miniconda has been used to isolate libraries or package installations required for the development.
-It has been important for developing in  Google cloud, since a VM (Virtual Machine) has been shared for the deployments between us.It also provides a quick start-up when sharing code if it is well-prepared with the requirements to be installed.
+It has been important for developing in  Google cloud, since a VM (Virtual Machine) has been shared for the deployments between us.
+It also provides a quick start-up when sharing code if it is well-prepared with the requirements to be installed.

 ### Google Cloud
 Google cloud has been a constant problem.
 We won't focus on the time we spent and invested to get the VM up and running, but we wasted a lot of time and it complicated things a lot.